stevensouza/camel/README.md

     * EIPs: transform, multicast, log
     * parallelProcessing which is possible on some EIPs (split, multicast for example) as well as the 'seda' consumer as an option.
       * from("seda:parallel_queue?concurrentConsumers=20")
+ * Note this project is configurred to deploy to openshift on a commit to the repo.
+   * This application references MY_FIRST_NAME, and MY_LAST_NAME at http://localhost:8080/rest/hello.
+They are defined in application.properties.
+However either may also be overridden in an openshift ConfigMap and associating the ConfigMap with this application in openshift.
+   * Note spring-cloud-starter-kubernetes was added to the pom in order to have spring boot recognize ConfigMaps.

 ## [experiment4_mongo](https://github.com/stevensouza/camel/tree/master/experiment4_mongo).
 Note to run the program you must first start mongodb and apache drill using the docker commands for each mentioned above.
   * Spring boot camel app that writes pojos to mongodb, and reads the data with both camel native queries and apache drill SQL.